NNLO QCD corrections to jet production in deep inelastic scattering: NLO subtraction terms

 \addtocontents{toc}{ }

 The two-quark--one-gluon one-loop matrix element also gives a contribution at subleading colour, \ba \tilde{B}_{1}^{\gamma,1}(\hat{1},3,2)-\tilde{B}_{1}^{\gamma,1,T}(\hat{1},3,2) , \ea where

-The dipole function in this subtraction term, which contains all the explicit poles, is a function of the quark and antiquark momenta but not the gluon momentum.
+The integrated real radiation function in this subtraction term, which contains all the explicit poles, is a function of the quark and antiquark momenta but not the gluon momentum.
 This can be traced back to the colour connection of the virtual gluon in the loop; at subleading colour the virtual gluon is colour connected only to the quark line.

 \addtocontents{toc}{ }